Table of Contents

-Documentation should be available from two places: online (directly from the web site), and in the downloadable distribution of the software (see the section called “Packaging” in Chapter 7, Packaging, Releasing, and Daily Development).
+Documentation should be available from two places: online (directly from the web site), and in the downloadable distribution of the software (see the section called “Packaging”).
 It needs to be online, in browsable form, because people often read documentation before downloading software for the first time, as a way of helping them decide whether to download at all.
 But it should also accompany the software, on the principle that downloading should supply (i.e., make locally accessible) everything one needs to use the package.

 Some projects use wikis for their initial documentation, or even as their primary documentation.
-In my experience, this really only works if the wiki is actively edited by a few people who agree on how the documentation is to be organized and what sort of "voice" it should have.
-See the section called “Wikis” in Chapter 3, Technical Infrastructure for more.
+In my experience, this works best if the wiki is actively maintained by a few people who agree on how the documentation is to be organized and what sort of "voice" it should have.
+See the section called “Wikis” for more.

 There are many other things you could put on the project web site, if you have the time, or if for one reason or another they are especially appropriate: a news page, a project history page, a related links page, a site-search feature, a donations link, etc. None of these are necessities at startup time, but keep them in mind for the future.

 Where on the Internet should you put the project's materials?

 A web site, obviously — but the full answer is a little more complicated than that.